 As these attributes are necessary for a user to define, they are present in the form.
 Apart from these, Catalyst Blockchain Platform also provides a certain level of flexibility, so that you can add other environment variables and set them as custom configurations for a peer set.

 To ensure that your Hyperledger Fabric Blockchain runs seamlessly, the following list of environment variables cannot be customized by the user.

 When you click on the peer set name, the screen displays all of the information and actions available for that particular peer set.

 In the upper part of this screen, you can see the information related to the peer set, such as resources allocated to a peer or the image selected at the time of creation along with CouchDB information if the CouchDB is chosen.
 The following section is the “Variables”, which shows the name and value of the environment variables associated with that particular peer set.

-Actions available on this screen include the ability to create a peer, edit or delete the entire peer set.
+Actions available on this screen include the ability to add a peer to the peer set, edit or delete the entire peer set.

-Note: You can edit all the peer set details except for the peer set name and a database type.
+Note: You can edit all the peer set details but the peer set name and a database type.

 On Catalyst Blockchain Platform, you can create a peer in two steps: